Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Flipping Kernel for Reachability

-Based on Theorem 1 and Lemma 2, we give Algorithm 1 for finding flip kernels.
-The main idea of Algorithm 1 is that if the system can't realize reachability with flip sets with $|B|$ nodes, then we will increase the number of nodes to $|B|+1$ in the flip set, and check the reachability again.
-The process is repeated until reachability is achieved, and the criteria for achieving reachability is given by Theorem 1.

-Next, we give the definition of notations in Algorithm 1. $C_{|A|}^k$ is the combinatorial number of flip sets with $k$ nodes in $A$. $B_{k_i}$ is the $i^{th}$ flip set with $k$ nodes. $ep$ means the number of episodes. ``Episode" is a reinforcement learning term.
-An episode means a period of interaction that has passed through $T_{max}$ time steps from any initial state $x_0$.
-The introduction of $ep$ helps the agent visit every $x_0\in \mathcal{M}_{0}$, so as to check reachability. $T_{max}$ is the maximum time step, which should be greater than the length of the trajectory from $\mathcal{M}_{0}$ to $\mathcal{M}_{d}$.
-Otherwise, even if the system is reachable, the agent may not get positive feedback $r_{t}>0$ in $T_{max}$ steps, which invalidates the algorithm.
-The setting of $T_{max}$ can refer to Lemma 2.
+Based on Theorem 1 and Lemma 2, we present Algorithm 1 for finding flipping kernels.
+First, we provide the notation definitions used in Algorithm 1. $C_{|A|}^k$ denotes the combinatorial number of flip sets with the given $k$ nodes in $A$. $B_{k_i}$ represents the $i^{th}$ flip set with the given $k$ nodes. $ep$ denotes the number of episodes, where ``Episode" is a term from reinforcement learning, referring to a period of interaction that has passed through $T_{max}$ time steps from any initial state $x_0\in \mathcal{M}_{0}$. $T_{max}$ is the maximum time step, which should exceed the length of the trajectory from $\mathcal{M}_{0}$ to $\mathcal{M}_{d}$.
+One can refer to Lemma 2 for the setting of $T_{max}$.

-$\mathbf{Remark\ 2}$: When the system is reachable, if we delete steps 12-15, then we will obtain the policy under which the steps are minimal to realize reachability.
-It is because the agent receives $r_t>0$ only when it reaches $\mathcal{M}_{d}$, and since $\gamma<1$, the return $\sum_{i=t+1}^{T} \gamma^{i-t-1} r_t$ is the highest when the reachability is realized with minimal steps.
+The core idea of Algorithm 1 is to incrementally increase the flip set size from $|B|$ to $|B|+1$ in step 18 when reachability isn't achieved with flip sets of size $|B|$.
+Specifically, step 4 fixes the flip set $B$, followed by steps 5-16 assessing reachability under that flip set, guided by Theorem 1.
+Upon identifying the first flipping kernel (when the condition in step 12 is met), the cardinality of the kernel is determined.
+This leads to setting $K=|B|$ as per step 13, along with step 2 to prevent ineffective access to a larger flip set.
+After evaluating system reachability under all flip sets with $K$ nodes, steps 20-24 present the algorithm's results.

-Algorithm 1 still has room for improvement.
-Next, we add some tricks to Algorithm 1, which will improve efficiency.
+Although Algorithm 1 is efficient, there is room for improvement.
+The next section outlines techniques to enhance its convergence efficiency.